 New year, new beginnings, right?
 I dare say you’ll be seeing lots of posts this week about resolutions and such, and perhaps pledging some of you own.
 Well, I won’t be doing that, at least not in the traditional sense.
 I’m not making SMART resolutions that I know I won’t stick to, and I urge you not to either – you should only take those on if you’re 100% committed, because otherwise you’re simply setting yourself up to fail, and that’s no good for anyone’s self-esteem.
-Instead, I want to focus on being more positive and content, and for me a big part of that will be forgiveness, specifically how to forgive and let go of grudges.
+Instead, I want to focus on being more positive and content, and for me a big part of that will be forgiveness, specifically how to forgive someone who keeps hurting you and let go of grudges.

 I have been known in my time to be a grudge-holder.
 In fact, if I’m entirely honest, I never forget.

 But there’s a very clear difference between those I forgive easily and those I struggle to.
 If somebody does me wrong and is sorry, I forgive.
 Even if it takes a while for hurt/irritation/pride to dissipate, I will in time forgive – completely.

 Conversely, if somebody does wrong to me or my loved ones and shows zero remorse (saying sorry and being sorry are very different things), then I find it much, much harder.
 But I’ve discovered some things over the last few years which have helped me and which have vastly improved my wellbeing, so I thought I’d share…

 When Being Two-Faced is The Lesser of Two Evils

 Unless you’ve been hiding under a rock you’ll be very familiar with the negative connotations of being two-faced.
 There’s an unwritten rule starting in the school playground that it’s not cool, and we don’t do it.
 Except very often we do, and even more often it’s actively encouraged.